• Skip to primary navigation

 • Saute the onions and celery right in the same pan.

-• Add wine (or broth) to pan along with sauteed onions and celery.
-Scrape up any browned bits from the bottom of the pan and allow wine to cook down until almost entirely evaporated.
+• Add wine (or broth) to the pan along with sauteed onions and celery.
+Scrape up any browned bits from the bottom of the pan and allow the wine to cook down until almost entirely evaporated.

 • Add remaining ingredients and stir together.